AY2425S1-CS2103-F13-1/tp/docs/DevOps.md

 7. Check `Current Scheme` and click `OK` to apply the code style.
 8. To reformat the code, press `Ctrl + Alt + L` on Windows or `Shift + Cmd + Option + L` on macOS – Ensure the option of `Optimise Imports` is selected.
+9. If you are prompted with `Settings may be overridden by EditorConfig` in `Settings/Preferences` -> `Editor` -> `Code Style`, click `disable`.

+\* If you are using a different IDE, you can refer to the respective IDE's documentation on how to import code style settings.
+But we recommend using IntelliJ IDEA for this project.

 ## Build automation